mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 EVENTS

 2d62d6 EventsEvents
 2 Disaster!
 Roll on the mishap table, but you are not ejected from this career.
 3 You join a gambling circle on board.
 Gain Gambler 1 or Deception 1.
 If you wish, throw Gambler 8+.
 If you succeed, gain an extra Benefi t roll from this career; if you fail, you lose one Benefi t roll from this career.
 4 You are given a special assignment or duty on board ship.
 Gain a +1 DM to any one Benefi t roll.
 5 Yo u a r e g i v e n a d v a n c e d t r a i n i n g i n a s p e c i a l i s t fi e l d.
 T h r o w E d u c a t i o n 8 + t o g a i n o n e l e v e l i n a n y s k i l l y o u a l r e a d y h a v e.
 6 Yo u r v e s s e l p a r t i c i p a t e s i n a n o t a b l e m i l i t a r y e n g a g e m e n t.
-G a i n o n e o f S e n s o r s 1 , E n g i n e e r ( a n y ) 1 , G u n n e r y ( a n y ) 1 o r P i l o t ( a n y ) 1.
+G a i n o n e o f S e n s o r s 1 , E n g i n e er ( a n y ) 1 , G u n n e ry ( a n y ) 1 o r P i l ot ( a n y ) 1.
 7 Life Event.
 Roll on the Life Events table (page 34).
 8 Your vessel participates in a diplomatic mission.
 Gain one of Recon 1, Diplomacy 1, Steward 1 or a Contact.
 9 You foil an attempted crime on board, such as mutiny, sabotage, smuggling or conspiracy.